-Possible reflation in the US economy: unprecedented levels of monetary and fiscal stimulus may result in a reflation of the US economy.
-As seen in the chart below, commodity prices have been highly correlated to the value-to-growth index.
+2. Possible Reflation in the US economy - Unprecedented levels of monetary and fiscal stimulus may result in a reflation of the US economy.
+As seen in the chart on the next page, commodity prices have been highly correlated to the value to growth index.
 This is because the value indices generally have much greater exposure to inflation-sensitive stocks than growth indices.

-For example, the energy, financials, industrials and materials sector represented 41% of the Russell 1000 value Index as of 30 September 2020 compared with 15% for the Russell 1000 growth index.
+For example, the energy, financials, industrials and materials sector represented 41% of the Russell 1000 Value Index as of September 30, 2020 compared with 15% for the Russell 1000 Growth Index.
 In addition, commodity price trends have typically lasted for a decade or more.
-As of 30 June 2020, commodity prices were lower than they have been in over 200 years.
+As of June 30, 2020 commodity prices were lower than they have been in over 200 years.
 While they could decline further, we believe stimulus efforts and gradual improvements in the economy are likely to push them higher, which could result in value outperforming growth.